grafana/agent/docs/sources/flow/reference/components/loki.process.md

 ### tenant block

-The `tenant` inner block sets the tenant ID for the log entry picking it from a field in the extracted data map, a label or a provided value.
+The `tenant` inner block sets the tenant ID for the log entry by obtaining it from a field in the extracted data map, a label, or a provided value.

 The following arguments are supported: